- About Us

 Honestly examine your profile

-- If you have a GPA, both Science and Overall, 3.5 or above, and also have at least a 33, preferably a 35 or higher, on the MCAT, you can apply to any school in the United States that interests you.
+- If you have a GPA, both Science and Overall, 3.5 or above, and also have a high percentile score on the MCAT, you can apply to any school in the United States that interests you.
 It will still be uncertain if you will be accepted at a particular school, but academically you have a chance.

 - If you do not have this kind of record, apply to the private schools that are less selective.
 The average scores and GPAs are published annually and can be obtained from the AAMC Web Site.
 Remember, you do not need to attend Harvard to become a doctor.